zipnn/zipnn/scripts/README.md

     - `--delete`: Flag that specifies deleting the compressed file after decompression.
     - `--force`: Flag that forces overwriting when decompressing.
     - `--hf_cache`: A flag that indicates if the file is in the Hugging Face cache.

-**Examples of compressing Hugging Face models with ZipNN scripts:**
+    - `--threads`: The amount of threads to be used during decompression.
+The default is the maximum amount possible.

+#### `zipnn_decompress_safetensors.py`

+- **Purpose**: Decompresses a single `.znn.safetensors` file tensor-by-tensor.
+- **Arguments**:
+  - **Required**: The path of the file to compress.
+  - **Optional**:
+    - `--delete`: Flag that specifies deleting the original file after compression.
+    - `--force`: Flag that forces overwriting when compressing.
+    - `--hf_cache`: A flag that indicates if the file is in the Hugging Face cache.
+    - `--method`: The compression method to be used.
+The options are "HUFFMAN", "ZSTD", "FSE", "AUTO", and "HUFFMAN" is the default.
+    - `--threads`: The amount of threads to be used during compression.
+The default is the maximum amount possible.

+## HuggingFace Example

-Use --model to specify the full model name from Hugging Face, and --hf_cache for caching:
+Use --model to specify the full model name from Hugging Face, and --hf_cache for caching.

+### Compressing HuggingFace model

 ```bash
 python zipnn_compress_path.py safetensors --model royleibov/granite-7b-instruct-ZipNN-Compressed --hf_cache
 ```

+### Decompressing HuggingFace model

 ```bash
 python zipnn_decompress_path.py --model royleibov/granite-7b-instruct-ZipNN-Compressed --hf_cache